 - And teachings such as the lectures of Rudolf Steiner or C.G.
 Harrison allow to integrate all this, whereby Steiner gave many hints for both the theorethical mathematical framework as the experimental domain.

-- In the last century, work has been done in both these domains.
-This page provides a view on this.
+- In the last century, work has been done in both these domains and this page provides a concise overview.

 Note it is important that one maintains a certain openness in this developing area, that can be compared with the development of modern physics from the 16th to 19th century.
 See also the section 'More pointers' below.

 Although a lot of work has been done and is going on, and it requires in depth study to be able to grasp and position all that, we can list certain milestones in the work on the formative forces that provide foundations for others to build on.

 On the experimental side: three milestones would be a) the Lily Kolisko experiments (1923) b) the various picture forming methods, and c) the work by Lawrence Edwards (1993).

 On the mathematical and conceptual explanatory side then, look into the work of George Adams and Nick Thomas to apply a clear new way of thinking to bring the mathematical framework of projective geometry and path curves to the study of the etheric formative forces.
 Thomas' last book 'Space and Counterspace' (2008) proposes an amazing integrative framework that explains or could explain many things.

 It's only when having studied this deeply that it is advised to go back and try to comprehend the writings of Walter Russell.